AswinP7/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image1]

 # Pipeline (single images)
+The pipeline is implemented in [pipeline.py](https://github.com/MarkBroerkens/CarND-Advanced-Lane-Lines/blob/master/pipeline.py)

 ## Example of a distortion-corrected image.
-To demonstrate this step, I will describe how I apply the distortion correction to one of the test images like this one:
+The following image demonstrates the distortion corextion to a road image:

 ![alt text][image2]

 ## Used color transforms, gradients or other methods to create a thresholded binary image.

-I used a combination of color and gradient thresholds to generate a binary image (thresholding steps at lines # through # in `another_file.py`).
+I used a combination of color and gradient thresholds to generate a binary image ( [threshold.py](https://github.com/MarkBroerkens/CarND-Advanced-Lane-Lines/blob/master/threshold.py) ).
 Here's an example of my output for this step.

 ![alt text][image3a]
 ![alt text][image3b]